I have never bought a product from a salon. (Me = cheap, lol). Herbal Essences, Sunsilk, and Garnier Fructis have always worked for me!

 Me either.
 I’m the only person who’s cut my hair since Sept.
 2008…it will have been 2 years next month.

-I tend to buy Tresemme, Pantene, Garnier Fructise, etc.posted almost 3 years ago
+I tend to buy Tresemme, Pantene, Garnier Fructise, etc.posted over 3 years ago

-I’ve tried almost every product out there, and I find that salon products work better for me.posted almost 3 years ago
+I’ve tried almost every product out there, and I find that salon products work better for me.posted over 3 years ago

-To the people who said they cut their own hair, here are tips.posted almost 3 years ago
+To the people who said they cut their own hair, here are tips.posted over 3 years ago

 I buy my shampoos from drug stores and I see no problem with that.
 I think the well know brands such as Pantene and Tressme work well.
 I’m not sure if I would consider a generic unknown brand.
 Salon shampoos aren’t ruled out for me considering I haven’t found the perfect shampoo that makes my hair incredibly luxurious.
 If it happened to be a salon brand I would just search for it on Amazon.com or go to Costco or something like that.
 I see no point in paying more for the EXACT same thing if you don’t have to.
 I got a coupon in 17 magazine for 50% off Catwalk by tgi hair products, I think I will try it to see what it does But if it doesn’t work I will go back to Dove damage restoring shampoo and Aveeno moisturizing conditioner even though it is not the perfect combo for me yet.
 For anyone who has found the perfect shampoos for them consider your self extremely lucky.